 Other ConsiderationsWhen to Climb: Typically the road to Piney Lake is closed to vehicles from early November to around Memorial Day, you would need a snowmobile or a bike during that time to get to the trailhead at the ranch, but would have to leave them there as the peak is in a Wilderness area.
 The snow climb of the Southwest Couloir is delightful, and I recommend June as the best time to climb.
 Climb early as the route gets sun earlier in the day with its southwest orientation.
 For a scramble up the West Ridge or the technical Northwest Ridge I would recommend late September, the approach trail has some spectacular fall color!

-Wildlife: Piney River often has moose, I have seen them twice along the river, and almost walked into a third one in the dark from less than 10' away right by the ranch.
+Wildlife: Piney River often has moose, I have seen them four times in my trips up that trail!
+Twice along the river, and almost walked into a third one in the dark from less than 10' away right by the ranch.
 We were lucky it wasn't as spooked by us as we were by it, maybe it saw our headlamps coming.
-Frequently turn your gaze to the river valley while along the approach and you may be lucky enough to catch a glimpse!
+The fourth encounter was one standing in the trail and in no hurry to move, we ended up bushwhacking around him trying to stay out of his sight.
+Frequently turn your gaze to the river valley while along the approach and you may be lucky enough to catch a glimpse, but be careful not to spook one!
 Also watch for elk and deer on the Red Sandstone Road, I have almost hit one in the dark before.

 Weather and Avalanche Forecasting: Below are some links to help you plan you trip.